HassanBakri/Storefront-Backend/README.md

 ```

 *   The `**db-migrate**`tool requires a database user can run DDL (Data Definition Language) i.e. create , drop, and alter, since we will run migrations.
+* The project uses Postgres as DBMS, which is defined in `docker-compose.yml` file ,and it's configued to run on port `5432`
 ### **2- The Project**

 **to run the project.
 Follow the following steps:**